Aniwisvsgo’i

 Aniwisvsgo’i means they are always planting in Cherokee.
 As planters, we are dependent upon the elements and the "temperament" of the environment in which we find ourselves.

-The performance project takes place over the course of 1 – 2 weeks and includes community dance workshops, art workshops, artist talks and participatory outdoor performances.
+Aniwisvsgo’i can be offered as a one-time performance or as a performance project that takes place over the course of several days-2 weeks and includes community dance workshops, art workshops, artist talks and participatory outdoor performances.

 • Audiences: suitable for all ages